KP finalises Health Security Action Plan 2024-2028

-PESHAWAR: The Technical Group in Khyber Pakhtunkhwa, under the leadership of Director General Health Services, concluded a three-day consultative session to determine the Health Security Action Plan for 2024-2028.
+PESHAWAR: Technical Group in Khyber Pakhtunkhwa, under the leadership of Director General Health Services, conducted a three-day consultative session to determine the Health Security Action Plan for 2024-2028.

 Copyright Business Recorder, 2023